Ultramarathon Nutrition Guide: What to eat before, during, and after an Ultra

 Be sure to stay well-hydrated during the days leading up to your race.

-I add a sports drink full of electrolytes to my carb-loading days to aid my hydration and carb intake and to prevent hyponatremia, which can occur when your fluid intake is only water and electrolytes get depleted.
+I add a sports drink full of electrolytes to my carb-loading days to aid hydration and carb intake, and to prevent hyponatremia, which can occur when fluid intake is limited to water and electrolytes become depleted.

 Ultramarathon nutrition